Garden Leave: What It Is and How It Works

 Employers use garden leave to protect themselves against employees who might try to access client files or sensitive information, which could be used to poach clients or help a competitor.

-That’s why garden leave is most often used with employees who have strong relationships with clients or employees that have inside information.
+Garden leave is most often used with executives and employees who have strong relationships with clients or have inside information.
 While the employee is on garden leave, those relationships or inside information would typically become less relevant over time.

 A company might also use garden leave if they want to ensure a smooth transition from one employee to another.
 While a garden leave employee doesn’t typically take on much work, they might be asked to finish up a project, introduce their successor to clients and answer any questions the company might have.